zed6250JB/ahkFLIRC/README.md

 I take no responsiblity for the use of this program.

 copy bluestacks.conf to C:\ProgramData\BlueStacks_nxt\bluestacks.conf to ensure proper keybindings, and remove adds.
 Adjust other settings to you preference in the blustacks menu.

+copy scrnsave.scr to C:\Users\%currentuser%\Desktop to enable black screen when hitting power button on remote.